ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 }
 ```

-Notice the most important difference between the stateful precompile and precompile interface.
-We now inject state access, `PrecompileAccessibleState`, to the `Run` function.
-Precompiles only took in a single byte slice as input.
-However, stateful precompile functions have complete access to the Subnet-EVM state, and can be used to implement a much wider range of functionalities.

-With state access, we can modify balances, read/write the storage of other addresses, and create addresses.
-We can now write custom logic to make our own EVM.
+A stateful precompile injects state access through the `PrecompileAccessibleState` interface to provide access to the EVM state including the ability to modify balances, read/write storage, or even execute any Golang code we want.

+This way we can provide even more customization of the EVM through Stateful Precompiles than we can with the original precompile interface!

+## Tutorial

+### Overview

+We will first create a Solidity interface that our precompile will implement.
+Then we will use the PrecompileGen tool to autogenerate functions and fill out the rest.
+We're not done yet!
+We will then have to update a few more places within the Subnet-EVM.
+Some of this work involves assigning a precompile address, adding the precompile to the list of Subnet-EVM precompiles, and finally enabling the precompile.
+Now we can see our functions in action as we write another solidity smart contract that interacts with our precompile.
+Lastly, we will write some tests to make sure everything works as promised.
+We will also have an [official tutorial](https://github.com/ava-labs/hello-world-official-precompile-tutorial/pull/1) with step by step commits you can follow to double check your work.

-### Assumption of Knowledge
+### Prerequisites

+This tutorial assumes familiarity with Golang and Javascript.

-We assume that the user has knowledge of git, golang, and javascript.
-The user should also be deeply familiar with the EVM since adding a stateful precompile is effectively modifying the EVM and requires an understanding of its invariants to do so correctly.
+Additionally, users should be deeply familiar with the EVM in order to understand its invariants since adding a Stateful Precompile modifies the EVM itself.

+Here are some recommended resources to learn the ins and outs of the EVM:

 - [The Ethereum Virtual Machine](https://github.com/ethereumbook/ethereumbook/blob/develop/13evm.asciidoc)
 - [Precompiles in Solidity](https://medium.com/@rbkhmrcr/precompiles-solidity-e5d29bd428c4)